 1. Not filling out the FAFSA

-It’s also important to fill it out as early in the year as possible.
+It’s also important to complete the FAFSA as early in the year as possible.
 Some types of need are given out on a first-come, first-serve basis, so only the early bird gets the worm.

 2. Not applying for scholarships